Some images enlarge when clicked depending on the resolution

 1934 - Sewer construction disrupts interurban service on Dixie Hwy

-1934 - Interurban car awaits passengers from the north.
+1934 - Interurban car awaits passengers coming from the north to board and continue on southward.

 1934 - MSD Southwestern Outfall sewer construction closes Dixie Hwy at location of Appleton Lane